rogeriocamorim/3dPrinterCalculator/TUTORIAL.md

 When you first open the application, you'll see a **Database Connection** modal. **A file connection is required** to use the application.

+> 💡 **What is this file?** The database file is simply a local file on your computer that saves your printer and material information.
+This way, you don't need to type in all your printer settings (power consumption, electricity rates, maintenance schedules) and material prices every time you use the app - they're saved and loaded automatically!

 You have two options:

 #### Create New Database
 1. Click **"Create New Database"**
-2. Choose a location to save your `3d-print-database.json` file
+2. Choose a location on your computer to save your `3d-print-database.json` file
 3. The file will be created and connected automatically
-4. Your data will auto-save to this file
+4. Your printer and material data will auto-save to this file as you add or edit them

 #### Open Existing File
 1. Click **"Open Existing File"**
 2. Select your existing `3d-print-database.json` file
-3. Your previous data will be loaded
+3. Your previously saved printer and material information will be loaded

 **Important:** The modal will persist until you successfully connect a file.
 This ensures your data is always saved.
+Once connected, all your printers and materials will be saved automatically as you work.

 ### 2. Initial Data